Carnegie Mellon University

-Carnegie Mellon is known for its advances in research and new fields of study, notably being home to many firsts in computer science (including the first computer science, machine learning, and robotics departments), pioneering the field of management science, and being home to the first drama program in the United States.
-CMU is classified among "R1: Doctoral Universities – Very High Research Activity".
-In 2020, the university had research and development expenditures of $386 million.
-Past and present faculty and alumni include 20 Nobel Prize laureates, 13 Turing Award winners, 26 members of the American Academy of Arts and Sciences, 39 fellows of the American Association for the Advancement of Science, 91 members of the National Academies, 142 Emmy Award winners, 52 Tony Award laureates, and 12 Academy Award winners.
-Carnegie Mellon enrolls 15,818 students across its multiple campuses from 117 countries, employs more than 1,400 faculty members, and has an active alumni base of over 112,000.
+Carnegie Mellon competes in NCAA Division III athletics as a founding member of the University Athletic Association.
+Carnegie Mellon fields eight men's teams and nine women's teams as the Tartans.
+The university's faculty and alumni include 21 Nobel Prize laureates and 13 Turing Award winners and have received 142 Emmy Awards, 64 Tony Awards, and 13 Academy Awards.

-Institutional formation
+History

-The Carnegie Technical Schools were founded in 1900 in Pittsburgh by the Scottish-American industrialist and philanthropist Andrew Carnegie, who wrote "My heart is in the work", when he donated the funds to create the institution.
-Carnegie's vision was to open a vocational training school for the sons and daughters of working-class Pittsburghers (many of whom worked in his mills).
+The Carnegie Technical Schools were founded in 1900 in Pittsburgh, Pennsylvania by the Scottish-American industrialist and philanthropist Andrew Carnegie, who wrote "My heart is in the work", when he donated the funds to create the institution.
+Carnegie's vision was to open a vocational training school for the sons and daughters of working-class Pittsburghers, many of whom worked in his mills.
 Carnegie was inspired for the design of his school by the Pratt Institute in Brooklyn, New York, founded by industrialist Charles Pratt in 1887.
 In 1912, the institution changed its name to Carnegie Institute of Technology (CIT) and began offering four-year degrees.
 During this time, CIT consisted of four constituent schools: the School of Fine and Applied Arts, the School of Apprentices and Journeymen, the School of Science and Technology, and the Margaret Morrison Carnegie School for Women.

 The Mellon Institute of Industrial Research was founded in 1913 by banker and industrialist brothers Andrew Mellon (who went on to become U.S. Treasury Secretary) and Richard B. Mellon in honor of their father, Thomas Mellon, patriarch of the Mellon family.
-The Institute began as a research organization which performed work for government and industry on a contract and was initially established as a department within the University of Pittsburgh.
-In 1927, the Mellon Institute incorporated as an independent nonprofit.
-In 1937, the Mellon Institute's iconic building was completed, and it moved to its current location on Fifth Avenue.
+The Institute began as a research organization that performed contract work for government and industry, initially as a department within the University of Pittsburgh.
+In 1927, the Mellon Institute was incorporated as an independent nonprofit.
+In 1937, the Mellon Institute's iconic building was completed on Fifth Avenue.

-In 1967, with support from Paul Mellon, Carnegie Tech merged with the Mellon Institute of Industrial Research to become Carnegie Mellon University.
+In 1967, with support from Paul Mellon, the Carnegie Institute of Technology merged with the Mellon Institute of Industrial Research to become Carnegie Mellon University.
 In 1973, Carnegie Mellon's coordinate women's college, the Margaret Morrison Carnegie College, merged its academic programs with the rest of the university.
 The industrial research mission of the Mellon Institute survived the merger as the Carnegie Mellon Research Institute (CMRI) and continued doing work on contract to industry and government.
 In 2001, CMRI's programs were subsumed by other parts of the university or spun off into autonomous entities.